vkern/Digital-Safety-for-Open-Researchers/README.md

 ## Why Contribute to This Project?

-Your will be part of a collective project that can be reused.
-Share your expertise with your colleagues.
-Your work will be acknowledged publicly as a GitBook contributor.
-A book like this does not exist for those working openly in academia.
-This is your opportunity to get your foot in the door as a contributor to this innovative project.
++ Your will be part of a collective project that can be reused.
++ Share your expertise with your colleagues.
++ Your work will be acknowledged publicly as a GitBook contributor.
++ A book like this does not exist for those working openly in academia.

+This is your opportunity to help us get started with this innovative project.

 ## MozSprint